cnavneet/DIGICAM/README.md

 Another example predicts 12, and the correct label is 312, then the accuracy will be 0/3 as no digits are correct  in the correct place.

 The final score will be the accuracy averaged across the number of items in the batch

+#Deciding the architecture
+The architure has been decided by training the synthetic dataset (NOTMNIST) at https://github.com/cnavneet/notMNIST

 # Notebooks